 Change in fair value of derivative liabilities represents the non-cash change in fair value of derivative liabilities during the reporting period.
-Gains/losses resulting from change in fair value of derivative liabilities during the years ended December 31, 2022 and 2021, were driven by decreases/increases in stock price during the period, resulting in a lower/higher fair value of the underlying liability.
+Gains/losses resulting from change in fair value of derivative liabilities during the reporting period were driven by decreases/increases in stock price during the period, resulting in a lower/higher fair value of the underlying liability.